Maxell promotes tree-planting activities as part of its environmental initiatives.

 Afforestation contributes to the revival of forest economy.

-• Increasing forests and absorbing CO2 in the atmosphere contribute to mitigating climate change.
+• Contributiing to to mitigating climate change by increasing forests and absorbing CO2 in the atmosphere

-• Afforestation contributes to the conservation of natural environment and preservation of biodiversity.
+• Contributing to the conservation of natural environment and preservation of biodiversity

-• Afforestation contributes to the revival of forest economy.
+• Contributing to the revival of forest economy through tree-planting activities

 Afforestation activities in Mongolia.